johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - Try to maintain objectivity
 > Automate good techinques: use check lists/protocols ect

+- Need to tolerate both types of errors:
+    Type1 : “letting the bad in”
+     Type2: “kicking the good out”
+  You are unlikely to be optimal unless you have some tolerance of both

 # You are what you think, but with practice, you can change what you think